Why is your boss so fixated on bridging the pay gap? And are government and advocacy groups getting in their way? Asks Bennet Nichol

 There are very large gaps in gender representation across various fields.
 For example in Australia, the mining sector and the construction industry are 83 percent male.
 Healthcare is 80 percent female, and the education and training sector is 63 percent female.

 “It would take an extra 19,000 AUD of pay to boost a woman’s life satisfaction by the same amount that a man would gain from an extra 8000 AUD of pay”

 Boardrooms are where all they key decisions are made, the big picture stuff.
-Most importantly, it’s where the culture of an organisation is directed, and it’s where women are represented the least.
-A Pearson Institute for International Economics paper reveals that bringing 30 percent more women into corporate leadership roles increases profitability by 15 percent, due to the diversity of thinking that women bring to the table.
-Undoubtedly a strong argument for bringing women up to the top.
+Most importantly, it’s where the culture of an organisation is directed, but it’s where women are represented the least.
+A Pearson Institute for International Economics paper suggests that bringing 30 percent more women into corporate leadership roles increases profitability by 15 percent, which undoubtedly is a strong incentive for shareholders to attract more women to the top jobs.

-The study reveals that women have more life goals than men, and value them higher.
-Therefore, the flexibility and time are more valuable than money or prestige.
+The study reveals that overall, women have more life goals than men and they value them higher.
+Flexibility and time are more important to them than than money or prestige.

 In economic terms, “…it would take an extra 19,000 AUD of pay to boost a woman’s life satisfaction by the same amount that a man would gain from an extra 8000 AUD of pay,” writes Gino in the Scientific American.
-“What this translates into is a clear recommendation for organisations and their leaders: if they are serious about the bene ts of female leadership, they may need to pay more for it.”
-A suggestion which may not sit well with others in like roles.
+“What this translates into is a clear recommendation for organisations and their leaders: if they are serious about the benefits of female leadership, they may need to pay more for it.”
+A suggestion which may not sit well with male colleagues in like roles, and anyway, is illegal.